INFORMATION FOR VISITORS

 To see the latest schedule of when the gates are open, click the following link: Operational hours at gates.

-As a result of the change in operational status to HPCON-Alpha, guests are now allowed to attend OUTDOOR graduation ceremonies, however, they will not be permitted to interact with students at the event because the potential for spreading COVID still exists.
+As a result of the change in operational status to HPCON-Bravo, guests/family are only allowed to attend OUTDOOR graduation ceremonies, however, they will not be permitted to interact with students at the event because the potential for spreading COVID still exists.
+Guest/family attendance at indoor graduation ceremonies remains prohibited.

 Unit leaders have been given the authority to establish pick-up locations away from the main body of students if a family is providing transportation for a Soldier taking leave.